nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Search for a linux distribution like "Ubuntu", "Kali Linux", "Debian" etc.
 * Install the Linux distribution from Microsoft store

-## List out all the installed Linux distributions
+## List out the installed Linux distributions
-* In a command line, run the command `wsl --list --verbose` or `wsl -l -v` to see the list of installed wsl distributions and
+* In a command line, run the command `wsl --list --verbose` or `wsl -l -v` to see the list of installed wsl distributions and their status

 ## Update WSL kernel
 * WSL kernel can be updated from command line using the command `wsl --update` .
 However by WSL will update automatically with windows update